-The only road access to Hwy 1 through the Santa Lucia Mountains for the 100 miles (160 km) between Carmel Valley Highway (to the north) and Hwy 46 (to the south) is Naciemento-Fergusson Rd (MM 19).
-From Hwy 1, Naciemento-Fergusson Rd rises 2,750’ (847 m) over seven miles (11 km) with an average elevation grade of 7.5%.
+The only road access to Highway 1 through the Santa Lucia Mountains for the 100 miles (160 kilometers) between Carmel Valley Highway (to the north) and Highway 46 (to the south) is Naciemento-Fergusson Rd (MM 19).
+From Highway 1, Naciemento-Fergusson Rd rises 2,750 feet (847 meters) over seven miles (11 kilometers) with an average elevation grade of 7.5%.
 In addition to being steep, the road is narrow and twisty, with blind corners and precipitous drops.
 There are no guard rails or street lamps.
 Drivers may encounter sand, mud, gravel, rocks, and trees from slides on the roadway.
 Timid drivers, and those driving large recreation vehicles and vehicles towing trailers may wish to choose an alternate route.

 BigSurKate - Current road, fire and weather conditions in Big Sur, from a local perspective.
-Timely and accurate, this website is where locals go for news about current events in Big Sur.
+Timely and accurate, this website is where locals go for information about current events in Big Sur.

 California Department of Transportation - Caltrans - provides roadway maintenance on Highway 1.
 Caltrans maintenance facilities are located at MM 46 and MM 10.
 Maintenance is performed during daylight hours.
 Long-term highway improvement projects, including new bridges and viaducts, are typically performed by independent contractors.

 California Highway Patrol - CHP - provides law enforcement on Highway 1.
 CHP may be assisted by Monterey County Sheriff’s Office and California Department of Parks and Recreation Rangers, when needed.

 MM = mile marker, roadside markers along Highway 1 in Monterey County that indicate the number of miles north of the border between Monterey and San Luis Obispo counties.